 She has also written TV scripts for the food show What’s Cookin’ with Burt Wolf (ABC, Public Television), contributed to Time-Life Books Gardening series, and to 5 A Day: The Better Health Cookbook (co-sponsored by Produce for Better Health Foundation/National Cancer Institute).
 Her writings on pollinators have been included in a tutorial CD produced by the U.S. Army Corps of Engineers.

-Currently, Woodier is writing a cookbook containing all the recipes prepared at Glenfiddich Farm Cookery School.
+Currently, Woodier is writing several cookbooks combining her knowledge of growing seasonal vegetables, herbs and fruits and incorporating recipes prepared at Glenfiddich Farm Cookery School.

 Olwen Woodier, Director/Chef, Glenfiddich Farm Cookery School 17642 Canby Road, Leesburg, VA 20175-6907 703 431 9507 email@example.com